Music Of Poetic Objects

 The style of the music continues the trend from Cycles & Shadows, expressive music centred around piano performances, augmented with other electronic instruments with an orchestral feeling, to create something completely new, yet linked to the cusp between the classical and romantic eras.

-The first six tracks were created in response to Ekphrastic Towers, an exhibition of art and poetry by the Write Out Loud poetry group and curated by John Keane.
-He was asked to contribute some artwork to the exhibition and suggested that he compose some music about the items in the exhibition.
-He selected objects and poems that allowed a mix of musical styles, and, as with the Swift music, tried to condense and re-express the feelings of the source material, rather than create something descriptive.
+The first six tracks were created in response to Ekphrastic Towers, an exhibition of art and poetry at Stockport War Memorial Art Gallery, staged by the 'Write Out Loud' poetry group and curated by John Keane.
+I was asked to contribute some artwork to the exhibition and I suggested that I compose some music about the exhibits.
+I selected objects and poems that allowed a mix of musical styles, and, as with the Swift music, tried to condense and re-express the feelings of the source material, rather than create something descriptive.

-Music of Poetic Objects
+Music Of Poetic Objects

 Stream Now

-Music of Poetic Objects
+Music Of Poetic Objects

 Buy Album via Bandcamp